telefonicaid/thinking-cities/docs/authentication_api.md

 Token expiration date can not be extended, but you can request a new token anytime and the ones you got before will still be valid.

 # In more detail ...

+You can get more information about the FIWARE component providing this functionalty, reference API documentation and source code at [idm.md]